How we approach the Work

 Our programs at Skookum work together to make sure kids are safe, taken care of by healthy adults, and that they know how loved and valuable they are while their lives are turned upside down.

-When we work together, we see these kids heal, thrive, and find a sense of stability until they transition back to their families, are placed with a relative, or are adopted into forever homes.
+When we work together, we get to see kids heal, thrive, and find a sense of stability until they transition back to their families, are placed with a relative, or, occasionally, find permanency with a foster family.

-In 2013 Ray Deck visited a neighborhood association meeting and just happened to sit at the same table with a career social worker.
-They talked about the state of child welfare in the region and about how some simple, common sense solutions would go a long way to improving the lives of children, foster parents, and social workers alike.
+In 2013, Ray Deck III visited a neighborhood association meeting and happened to sit next to a career social worker.
+They talked about the state of child welfare in the region and about how some simple, common sense solutions would go a long way to improving the lives of children, biological families, foster parents, and social workers alike.

 They each invited a few friends to meet at a coffee shop and discuss those ideas the following week.
-And at that coffeeshop, Skookum Kids was born.
-Our first program—The Landing, a house in which we care for children their first few days of foster care—opened in mid-2014.
-Since then, the organization has grown in both depth and breadth, doubling in size by every major metric each year of its early history.
+At that coffee shop, Skookum Kids was born.
+Our first program—The Landing, a house in which we care for children during their first few days in foster care—opened in mid-2014.
+Since then, the organization has grown in both depth and breadth to serve families in Northwest Washington.

 Key Leaders